 Professional rhythm that matches May

-Most properties that carry real tick pressure benefit from a coordinated tick and mosquito program from April through November when both pests share the same edges.
-If biting flies near the porch are the louder story, ask about BioBelt mosquito control and we will still be honest if ticks near woodland matter more for dogs that sleep downstairs.
+Most properties that carry real tick pressure benefit from a coordinated program from April through November when both pests share the same edges.
+Shortening the season usually means giving pests weeks without pressure when they are still active on mild Suffolk County days.

-Call if you pulled ticks after short lawn time, if someone immune compromised wants a written plan before guests arrive, or if a new drainage cut changed how water sits against a stone wall.
-Those are reasonable reasons to move a visit earlier than the next generic holiday.
+If you pulled ticks after short lawn time, if someone immune compromised wants a plan before guests arrive, or if a new drainage cut changed how water sits against a stone wall, those are reasonable reasons to move a visit earlier than the next generic holiday.

 May guest weeks reward honest edge work and steady programs more than last minute sprays alone.
-Pair quick homeowner checks with tick and mosquito control when your property has real woodland edge or a packed calendar, and read chiggers vs lone star ticks if you want local species context in plain language.
+Pair quick homeowner checks with tick and mosquito control when your property has real woodland edge or a packed calendar.